Daily Sales Data Collection Workflow¶

 - Credential Name: PostgresOnSupabase

-- Purpose: Stores daily profit tracking data
+- Purpose: Stores daily business tracking data

 Database Schema¶